MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-custom-group-objects/retrieve-a-custom-groups-definition.md

 This workflow sample demonstrates how to retrieve the definition of a custom group with a banding element through the Modeling service.

 You want to get the definition of the `"Customers Value Banding"` custom group object.
-The object ID of the custom group is `F519146F4B0A6EC81ED3CFA30F1C90B4` in the Strategy Tutorial project.
+The object ID of the custom group is `F519146F4B0A6EC81ED3CFA30F1C90B4` in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info